woodruffw/procmaps.py/README.md

 *procmaps.py* uses [PyO3](https://github.com/PyO3/pyo3) for binding Rust
 to Python.
-It uses [Maturin](https://github.com/PyO3/maturin) to coerce the Rust built into a `pip` and PyPI-compatible wheel.
+It uses [Maturin](https://github.com/PyO3/maturin) to coerce the Rust build into a `pip` and PyPI-compatible wheel.

 Assuming that you have Rust and a relatively recent Python 3 installed, the following should just work: